prahladyeri/prahladyeri.github.io/_posts/2026-06-13-how-to-fix-type-error-autocommit-invalid-keyword-python-sqlite3-connect.md

 tags: python sqlite database
 published: true
 image: /uploads/code-python.jpg
+description: "Fix the Python sqlite3 'autocommit' TypeError in Python 3.11 and older versions.
+Learn how to use isolation_level instead of the autocommit argument for batch inserts."
 ---
 So there I was, writing a quick script to churn through an array of items and throw them into a local SQLite database.
 Standard stuff.
 Because I didn't want the script to crawl at a snail's pace by writing to the disk on every single loop iteration, I decided to do the sensible thing: turn off `autocommit` mode and just batch-commit the whole thing at the end.